EnrightLab/gutmetagenome/README.md

 ### DADA2 Filtering Options

 *DaDa2*[^1] was used to process the raw illumina sequencing data in order to detect amplicon sequence variants (ASVs) and to compare them to a reference databases.
 The key options used are below but also available in the Rmarkdown (below).
 Additonal analysis of ASVs across taxa are performed using *phyloseq*[^3].
+Again the Rmarkdown code for this is below.

 * `truncLen=c(221,141)` - Filter forward reads by removing 29nt and 110nt from the reverse
 * `maxN=0` - Maximum number of 'N' bases before filtering